mathisbot/homomorph-rust/README.md

 By playing with the same adder patterns that are in our ALU, we can easily recreate a working addition for our ciphers.

-It seems that addition has a "boolean degree" of around 20, so you must have $\dfrac{d}{\delta}>20$ in order to use homomorphic addition.
-I recommend having it around over 32.
+It seems that addition has a "boolean degree" of around 2 times the size of the data, so you must have $\dfrac{d}{\delta}>=64$ in order to use homomorphic addition on `u32`.

 #### Multiplication

 Imitating a processor seems to be a winning strategy.
-By repeating the above process with multiplication, it's fairly easy to implement (modulo the complexity of processor multipliers).
+By repeating the above process with multiplication, it's fairly easy to implement.

+It seems that multiplication has a "boolean degree" of around 2 times the size of the data, so you must have $\dfrac{d}{\delta}>=64$ in order to use homomorphic multiplication on `u32`.